- Facts to Know

 Is there any way to reduce my risks for colon cancer?

 Most important is to ask your health care professional about colorectal cancer screening beginning at age 50 (45 for African Americans) if you are at average risk or earlier if you have family members (such as your father, mother, sister or brother) who had colorectal polyps or cancer.
 If you undergo appropriate screening for colorectal cancer, you may decrease your risk of death from colorectal cancer by 90 percent.
 This is because physicians can detect and remove precancerous polyps before they turn into cancer, most effectively by colonoscopy.
+Talk to your health care provider about choosing the screening option that is best for you.
 Research increasingly suggests that a diet high in fiber, fruits and vegetables and low in fat may help reduce your risk for colon cancer.
 Losing weight if you are obese may decrease your risk of colorectal cancer.
 Taking calcium and vitamin D may prevent formation of precancerous polyps and colon cancer.
 And getting regular exercise may help, too.

 What are my chances of a cure?